Diary entries

 Rachmaninoff's role: Solo Pianist

-Notes: Satina does not record which etudes by Schumann, Chopin, Rachmaninoff or Rubinstein were played in this interesting program, but has speculated that the work by Scriabin was probably op.
+Notes: Satina did not record which etudes by Schumann, Chopin, Rachmaninoff or Rubinstein were played in this interesting program, but speculated that the work by Scriabin was probably op.
 8, no. 12, in D sharp minor.
+Details for the Chopin etudes were provided in a review of the concert in Buffalo on November 18.
+Rachmaninoff's Prelude in C sharp minor, op.
+3, no. 2, is noted as an encore in the attached review.
 LoC, Sergei Rachmaninoff Archive, ML31.R33, Papers of Sophie Satin, boxes 82-89.

 November 14 1919